onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 https://twitter.com/george__mack/status/1652708537846632449
 https://twitter.com/george__mack/status/1679569846965764096

-What of we could signal what we core most about
+What if we could signal what we core most about
 - net carbon 0 by 2050
 - Obesity metrics down
 - Justice for cause X